Workspaces Promoting Well-being

 Accommodation

-21st -23rd of September 2021 at Hanaholmen Conference Hotel, Helsinki area, Finland.
+20th-22nd of September 2022 at Hanaholmen Conference Hotel, Helsinki area, Finland.

-The room price for a single standard room is EUR 118/night (including breakfast).
+The room price for a single standard room is EUR 122/night (including breakfast).

 Course objectives

 Course objectives are to provide an interdisciplinary overview on workspaces promoting health and well-being of employees.
+The aim is to get understanding on new types of remote work and multi-locational work as well as post-pandemic workplaces.
 The aim is also to introduce user-centred, participatory approach for workplace design and workplace changes.

 Scope of the course is on contemporary office environments, especially activity-based offices.
-The objective is to identify central features of spatial solutions in activity-based offices that support employees’ environmental satisfaction, well-being at work and work engagement.
+The objective is to identify central features of spatial solutions in activity-based offices that support employees’ environmental satisfaction, well-being at work and productivity.

 Target groups

-Architects, workplace designers, interior designers, service designers, lighting designers, acoustics designers, workplace owners and managers, human resources managers and developers, occupational health professionals, researchers, practitioners, consultants.
+Architects, workplace designers, interior designers, service designers, lighting designers, acoustics designers, workplace owners and managers, human resources managers and developers, occupational health professionals, researchers, university and doctoral students, practitioners, consultants.

 Subject background